oroinc/documentation/backend/extend-commerce/payment/cybersource.rst

 Configuration
 -------------

-For the detailed instructions on the integration configuration, see the guide.
+For the detailed instructions on the integration configuration, see the :ref:`user guide <user-guide--payment--payment-providers-cybersource>`.

 Overview
 --------